In this post we’re going to touch on a couple of topics to do with sharing a toothbrush.

 If that hasn’t put you off sharing then……

 If you must share a brush, rinse it with boiling water first or an antiseptic if possible to try and kill off any possible germs.

-As part of National Smile Month in November 2014, the Oral Health Foundation published some teeth brushing statistics about people sharing toothbrushes.
+As part of National Smile Month, the Oral Health Foundation published some teeth brushing statistics about people sharing toothbrushes.